Visiblink/antenna/README.md

 Database Location:
 ------------------

 The station database is in a python dictionary file called "antennarc" in your ~/.config directory.
 The file can be edited directly.
+Note: now that I am aware of the XDG specification, this file will move to ~/.local/share/antenna/antennarc in future versions.